 There is a space for optimization in order to maximize conversions.

-What to Avoid in conversion Funnel Analysis?
+What to Avoid in Conversion Funnel Analysis?

 #1 Overlooking Micro-Conversions